You are in:

 - Category: Large Print Books Non-fiction Biographies

-- Availability: In Stock (usually dispatched in 1-2 working days)
+- Availability: A print-on-demand title (usually dispatched within 7 days)

 - Our Price: £14.99

 - Author Biography: Bruce Fogle lives in Notting Hill in London and is the UK’s bestselling practicing vet.
 Previous books include The Dog’s Mind and New Complete Puppy and Dog Care.
 As well as running the London Vet Clinic, Bruce is the co-founder and vice-chair of Hearing Dogs for Deaf People and chair of Humane Society International.
 This is his first memoir.

 - Format(mm): 229x152